zloirock/core-js/README.md

 // After:
 console.log(42);
 ```
 Module `core.log`.
 In IE, Node.js / IO.js and Firebug `console` methods not require call from `console` object, but in Chromium and V8 this throws error.
 For some reason, we can't replace `console` methods by their bound versions.
 Add `log` object with bound console methods.
-Some more sugar: `log` is shortcut for `log.log`, we can disable ouput.
+Some more sugar: `log` is shortcut for `log.log`, we can disable output.
 ```javascript
 log ==== log.log
   .{...console API}